MilanSkocic/codata/README.md

 # Introduction

-`codata` is a (Modern) Fortran library providing the codata constants 2010, 2014 and 2018.
+`codata` is a Fortran library providing the lastest codata constants.
 It also provides a API for the C language.
 The raw codata from http://physics.nist.gov/constants are parsed line by line where the columns name, value, uncertainty and unit are formatted to be conform to Fortran double precision.